awsdocs/amazon-rds-user-guide/doc_source/CHAP_BestPractices.md

 +  **High CPU or RAM consumption –** High values for CPU or RAM consumption might be appropriate, provided that they are in keeping with your goals for your application \(like throughput or concurrency\) and are expected\.
 +  **Disk space consumption – ** Investigate disk space consumption if space used is consistently at or above 85 percent of the total disk space\.
 See if it is possible to delete data from the instance or archive data to a different system to free up space\.
 +  **Network traffic –** For network traffic, talk with your system administrator to understand what expected throughput is for your domain network and Internet connection\.
 Investigate network traffic if throughput is consistently lower than expected\.
 +  **Database connections –** Consider constraining database connections if you see high numbers of user connections in conjunction with decreases in instance performance and response time\.
 The best number of user connections for your DB instance will vary based on your instance class and the complexity of the operations being performed\.
 You can determine the number of database connections by associating your DB instance with a parameter group where the *User Connections* parameter is set to other than 0 \(unlimited\)\.
 You can either use an existing parameter group or create a new one\.
-For more information, see [Working with DB parameter groups](USER_WorkingWithParamGroups.md)\.
+For more information, see [Working with parameter groups](USER_WorkingWithParamGroups.md)\.
 +  **IOPS metrics –** The expected values for IOPS metrics depend on disk specification and server configuration, so use your baseline to know what is typical\.
 Investigate if values are consistently different than your baseline\.
 For best IOPS performance, make sure your typical working set will fit into memory to minimize read and write operations\.

  For issues with any performance metrics, one of the first things you can do to improve performance is tune the most used and most expensive queries to see if that lowers the pressure on system resources\.
 For more information, see [Tuning queries](#CHAP_BestPractices.TuningQueries)\.